 Room Acoustic Design Advice and much more…

-At Gillieron Scott Acoustic Design we have vast experience with Room Acoustics in many forms of buildings, rooms and spaces and their acoustic design, simulation, modelling, assessment and testing.
-Whether it’s acoustic design advice, sound testing for flats and residential developments, remedial works, full building acoustics or a noise at work assessment we have the answers you need.
+At Gillieron Scott Acoustic Design we have vast experience with Room Acoustics in many forms of buildings, rooms, and spaces and their acoustic design, simulation, modelling, assessment, and testing.
+Whether it’s acoustic design advice, sound testing for flats and residential developments, remedial works, full building acoustics, or noise at work assessment we have the answers you need

 Office Acoustics and Office Acoustic Design

-Working with architects, developers and regulatory and planning authorities on new and existing office environments we can help achieve optimal results as the acoustic and environmental consultant.
+Working with architects, developers, regulatory and planning authorities on new and existing office environments we can help achieve optimal results as acoustic and environmental consultants.
 We’re well versed in many standards and regulations that need to be adhered to including BS 8233 which provides guidance on noise control inside and around buildings and are members of the Institute of Acoustics.

 Acoustic Design and Noise Management for Gyms and Active Spaces

 Environmental noise encroaching on spaces, or noise attenuation of sound generated within a space are both aspects of acoustic design, simulation, and advice we undertake on a regular basis.
 So whether you’re trying to soundproof a Gymnasium to prevent noise transmission to neighbours, or trying to isolate a space from Environmental noise we can perform the noise survey and advise on a noise reduction plan with remedial works or for new build Gym spaces.